reol224/Clean-up-tool/README.md

 # WIP
-A tool that I created for another computer that I take care for.
+A tool that I created for another computer that I take care of.